PKU-MARL/DexterousHands/README.md

 ### Figures

-We provide stable and reproducible baselins run by **PPO, HAPPO, MAPPO** algorithms.
+We provide stable and reproducible baselins run by **PPO, HAPPO, MAPPO, SAC** algorithms.
 All baselines are run under the parameters of `2048 num_env` and `100M total_step`.
 The `dataset` folder contains the raw csv files.

 <table>
     <tr>